Rob Bryan, Co-Chair

 Tovar Cerulli, Co-Chair

-Co-Chair Tovar Cerulli, of Vermont, is a writer, speaker, researcher, and communications consultant who fosters understanding of diverse perspectives on hunting, wildlife, and conservation.
-A vegan-turned-hunter and author of a book about that journey, he has also worked as a logger and carpenter.
-He wrote his MA thesis on what he calls "adult-onset hunters" and is working on his doctoral dissertation at UMass-Amherst.
-More information is available here: http://www.tovarcerulli.com.
+Tovar Cerulli is a writer, speaker, and communications consultant who fosters understanding of diverse perspectives on hunting, wildlife, and conservation.
+A vegan-turned-hunter and author of The Mindful Carnivore: A Vegetarian’s Hunt for Sustenance, he has also worked as a logger and carpenter.
+He completed graduate work in communication at UMass-Amherst, with a thesis on what he calls "adult-onset hunters" and a dissertation on Ojibwe and Euro-American hunting communities’ ways of talking about wolves.
+Tovar lives in Vermont with his wife Catherine and their enthusiastic cocker spaniel, Casey.
+More information is available here.

 Eric Nuse, of Vermont, is the past Executive Director and current national board member of Orion – The Hunters’ Institute and past Executive Director of the International Hunter Education Association.
 A retired game warden with over three decades of service, as well as the subject of a book about his time in the field as a warden, Eric serves on the boards of the Vermont Wildlife Partnership, Johnson Conservation Commission, and Friends of the Green River Reservoir.
 More information is available here: http://www.huntright.org/eric-nuse